cmbaike/BDDWebDriverFramework/README.md

 -You don't need to download the IEDriverServer, or chromedriver binaries, they are already added to the project directory

--You can specify a grid to connect to where you can choose your browser, browser version and platform
+-You can specify a grid to connect to where you can choose your browser, browser version and platform e.g Saucelab, Browserstack or Selenium Grid

 - -Dremote=true
 - -DseleniumGridURL=http://{username}:{accessKey}@ondemand.saucelabs.com:80/wd/hub